 There are several band classes offered at HHS.
 You can refer to the “Performance Groups” page on this website for more detailed information.

 How do I become a member of Marching Band?

 Each year in the Spring, the Hickory Middle School Band Directors will have a meeting to introduce marching band to rising 9th graders.
 You will receive information at this meeting that will be useful in making your decision to join the marching band.
-A student who is new to HHS can contact one of the band directors (Ms. Cox or Mr. Maskew) for additional information.
+A student who is new to HHS can contact one of the Band Directors for additional information.

 What is the time commitment for Marching Band?

 There are usually several weeks during the summer that practice is held.
 In the past, during the summer there has been a week in early July (evenings), 2 weeks in August (all day), and a third week in August (evenings).
 Once school begins, marchers have practice during the week until 6 p.m., almost every day during marching season.
 This usually lasts until November.
 Marchers perform at all home football games and a few away games (Friday nights), and travel to several competitions a year (weekends).

 The Marching Band Camp is a very important part of the marching program.
 Camp is usually held in July/August (See Charms Calendar for dates and times).
 The camp is held at the Hickory High School and is imperative that each marcher attends this camp.
 Much of the band’s program is learned during these weeks.